55 Fun Things to Do in Philadelphia

 Tour Independence Hall

-2-story brick building with a clock tower and cupola
+Two-story brick building with a clock tower and cupola.

 Independence Hall in Old City

-Visiting Independence Hall is one of the top things to do in Philadelphia.
-The building where the Declaration of Independence and the U.S. Constitution were adopted has been restored to its 1776 appearance, so walking through it feels like the Founding Fathers just left.
+Visiting Independence Hall is undoubtedly one of the top things to do here.
+Walking through the building where the Declaration of Independence and the U.S. Constitution were adopted feels like the founding fathers just left.
+In fact, you’ll find one of George Washington’s chairs still in a prominent place.

 See the Liberty Bell